vandre-sales/meliva-ds/docs/docs/themes.md

 }
 ```

-If you're customizing the dark theme, you should scope your styles to the following selectors.
+If you're customizing the default dark styles, scope your styles to the following selectors.

 ```css
 :host,